tawasta/website/README.rst

 Website Large Header
 ====================

-Large header with larger logo
+Allows using larger header and logo.